top of page

 Finally, the Sanskrit definition: "[L]iterally 'a thought, thought behind speech or action', from man-'think,' related to mind."
 Hmm, I'm not sure how much that helps, but we strive to be thorough.

 To finish my judgment and move on, we at CloudMeditation.com believe firmly in "just doing it."
-We stress that the practitioner is ultimately his/her own spiritual teacher and will eventually pursue the origins and traditions of their method to the depth of their interest.
+We stress that the practitioner is ultimately their own spiritual teacher and will eventually pursue the origins and traditions of their method to the depth of their interest.

-Now, to the point of this article: Often in both types of sites or apps, one finds the superstar of mantras--OM (also traditionally spelled AUM, or A-U-M.).
+Now, to the point of this article: Often, in both types of sites or apps, one finds the superstar of mantras--OM (also traditionally spelled AUM or A-U-M.).

-I worked in a spiritual group with a Buddhist priest from a different tradition than mine.
+I worked in a spiritual group with a Buddhist priest from a different tradition.
 Before our virus troubles, I frequently attended meetings in a temple of his sect just a mile from my home.
 Namu-amida-butsu is their formal mantra.
 Nam-an-da-bu is an abbreviated version.
 Meaning: "I take refuge in Amida Buddha."
 Amida is one of the many symbolic incarnations of the Cosmic Buddha.
 Japanese Buddhist Master Shinran, the Shin sect founder in the 1200s, said, "Just say the Nembutsu and be saved by Amida.
 Nothing else is involved."
 [1]

 Over the years, I've run across the assertion that the Christian "Amen" may derive from mantric tradition.
 And yes, I've heard it intoned as one.
 Try it: Ahhhh . . .
 Mennnn. . .
 Stretch both syllables out and into silence for as long as you are comfortable.

-Out of myriad mantras that most people do not know like Nam-Myōhō-Renge Kyō, or the somewhat better known Om mani padme hum, the simplest of all is known by most everyone--OMmmmmmmmm. . .
+Out of myriad mantras that most people do not know, like Nam-Myōhō-Renge Kyō, or the somewhat better known Om mani padme hum, the simplest of all is known by most everyone--OMmmmmmmmm. . .
 [2]

 The first is our old friend, the Vigyan Bhairava Tantra, methodologies to experience the Divine.
-Within its 112 simply instructed contemplative methods, several relate to sound, listening, or intoning.
+Within its 112 instructed contemplative methods, several relate to sound, listening, or intoning.
 OM is there, verse 42.
 Here is one translation:

 "O Goddess, chant AUM, etc., slowly.
 Concentrate on the void at the end of the protracted sound.
 Then with the supreme energy of the void, one goes to the void."
 [3]

 Traditionally, OM is written A-U-M, three letters.
 While we don't intone ah-oo-om, the three syllables are indeed there.
-Hearing, using our body to feel the vibrations and sense the subtle movements of it as one progresses through the full intonation, is part of the practice's minute observations.
+Hearing, using our body to feel the vibrations and sense the subtle movements as one progresses through the full intonation, is part of the practice's minute observations.

 Vedas are the oldest Sanskrit spiritual texts in Indian tradition, the earliest thought to have been written down 4-5,000 years ago from earlier oral sources.
-Upanishads are later writings of the tradition generally thought to have been written down somewhere around 200-400 BC.
+Upanishads are later writings of the tradition generally thought to have been written around 200-400 BC.

 While AUM is mentioned in several of them, the shortest one, the Mandukya Upanishad, is all about its meaning and significance.
 The text begins: "All is AUM...The whole universe is the syllable AUM.
 Everything that was is, or will be is, in truth, AUM.
 All else which transcends time, space, and causation is also AUM."

-Time: AUM+silence is the past, present, and future, as well as that which transcends time--the Divine, God, or Absolute Reality, you fill in your own word.
+Time: AUM+silence is the past, present, and future, as well as that which transcends time--the Divine, God, or Absolute Reality, you fill in your word.

 Self: AUM+silence enumerates four states of consciousness: waking, dreaming, deep or dreamless sleeping, and the consciousness of oneness with the Divine [ekatma].
-The lesson of the last is, THAT thou art!
+The lesson of the last is THAT thou art!
 God and you are One.

 In simple summary, the four consciousnesses are: